PSIndLLC/mod_psldap/README.md

 If you need help, have a feature request, compliment, or observation or would like to contribute, report a bug or otherwise contact us, please feel free to do so!
 - To initiate or participate in high-level discussions, use the Discussions feature on our GitHub project
 - To report bugs, please use the Issue feature on our GitHub project
-- In case you found any bug, have a question, or did enhance the module, please drop me a mail at
+- To review pending or request new features, please use the Issue feature on our GitHub project

 We generally try to respond to messages within 2 days.
 PSInd offers a paid production support service for those with mission critical support needs.